Creative Interview Questions: Worthwhile or Waste of Time?

 Assess poise under pressure

 Some positions require a person who can stay cool no matter what’s thrown at them.
-If you’re hiring for such a role, unique interview questions can help you learn whether a candidate is able to think on their feet even under pressure.
+If you’re hiring for such a role, unique interview questions can help you learn whether candidates can think on their feet even under pressure.

 Do they maneuver through the question, even if it’s tricky, or are they totally thrown off?
 Depending on the position, this kind of poise under pressure might be a characteristic that’s important to identify.